Javasmita08/Javasmita08/README.md

-- 👋 Hi, I’m @Javasmita08
+- 👋 Hi, I’m Asmita
-- 👀 I’m interested in data science and data analysis
+- 👀 I’m interested in Quantum Computing and AI
-- 🌱 I’m currently learning pre-requisites or data science and data analysis
+- 🌱 I’m currently learning pre-requisites of data science
-- 💞️ I’m looking to collaborate on projects on SQL
+- 💞️ I’m looking to collaborate on projects on Quantum Computing
 - 📫 How to reach me asmitambwa@gmail.com

 <!---